Mikrodidakt/bakery/documentation/build-config.md

 ### manifest

-Create a manifest file in the $#[ARTIFACTS_DIR] directory named 'test-manifest.json'.
+Create a manifest file in the 'ARTIFACTS_DIR' directory named 'test-manifest.json'.
 The manifest can contain build data.

 ```json
   "artifacts": [